 Figure XXX.
 Open from file dialog box for reloading a study during the submission process

 At a later date the user can load the study by clicking the open from file link and navigating to the location of a locally stored file and clicking open.
 Depending on the browser being used, the name of the file can be changed.

-In future, this functionality will be improved to be more flexible.
+The file is in “human readable” JSON5 format and can be edited with care.
+Saved study setup files are also produced as a part of the export to ZIP functionality.

 4.7 Study status